 The only thing more difficult than decoding wheel brands’ model names (DT Swiss ARC 1100 DICUT DB 62??
 Really?) can be choosing the right rim depth for the right situation.
 Initially, triathletes operated under the “more is more” mantra that said you should always run 80mm wheels, no matter what.
-For a while it was even “disc or die” when triathletes loved disc wheels for every possible occasion.
-Even today some of that traditional cut-and-dry thinking still stands even amongst those who should know better and have access to basically unlimited options.
-(One example sticks out to me when I saw a pro rack of bikes at a low-level, super hilly local race on crazy rough and technical roads and most had disc wheels.)
-Sure there’s a lot of machismo around wheel selection, the same machismo that likely drives the majority of Corvette sales, but there’s also a lot of misinformation around wheel-depth choice.
-Without digging into the deep wind tunnel numbers behind each depth for each wheel, we’re going to take a look at a quick and dirty guide for those looking to purchase their next wheelset or for anyone with a few options already at their fingertips to hopefully avoid embarrassing themselves like those pros at the local tri a few years ago.
+For a while it was even “disc or die,” back when triathletes loved disc wheels for every possible occasion.
+Sure there’s a lot of machismo around wheel selection—the same machismo that likely drives the majority of Corvette sales—but there’s also a lot of misinformation around wheel-depth choice.
+Without digging into the deep wind tunnel numbers behind each depth for each wheel, we’re going to take a look at a quick-and-dirty guide for those looking to purchase their next wheelset, and three great options at three different rim depths far below.
+For more info, check out our guide to wheel depth for triathletes.

 Ain’t No Mountain High Enough

 This may seem obvious, but it needs to be said: Not every wheelset is appropriate for every course.
-Look at my sassy example above.
-For this course with 2,300 feet of climbing in 30ish bumpy miles, more than a few sections with grades between 7-13%, and plenty of technical descents on the brakes, a disc wheel is not appropriate.
+For a course with 2,300 feet of climbing in 30ish bumpy miles, more than a few sections with grades between 7-13%, and plenty of technical descents on the brakes, a disc wheel is not appropriate.
 Sorry, it’s just not.
 For a course like that, all but the strongest of cyclists should be running somewhere in the 50-65mm range.
-For any course that has a majority of ups and downs with few flats, think mid-depth; for anything like 70.3 Nice, with 4,500 feet of climbing over 56mi., you’d want to go less, like 30-50mm.
+For any course that has a majority of ups and downs with few flats, think mid-depth; for anything like 70.3 Nice, with 4,500 feet of climbing over 56 miles, you’d want to go less, like 30-50mm.
 It’s rare, however, that you’d want to go under 30mm for a non-draft tri unless there were non-course-related reasons.
 Now, if you’re on a flat course like IMFL or IMAZ (though, you should also account for the turns on IMAZ), or something rolling, you might want a disc wheel or something around 80mm, depending on your abilities (we’ll get to that later).

 Turn!
 Turn!
 Turn!

 This is important too: The elevation gain of the course is a huge factor, but the amount and severity of corners are also worth factoring in.
-If you’ve got tons of tight 90 degree turns, that means you’ll be slowing down and speeding up quite often.
-If you’ve got a big heavy disc underneath you, it’s going to take a lot more torque (which hurts your legs quite a bit for the bike and the run) to get back up to speed.
-On the other hand, if you’re an amazing bike handler and the turns are sweeping, or the course rolls gently, that momentum you maintain with a disc wheel around corners and up and down rollers will actually help you—assuming you’re not featherweight, and you’re not a weaker cyclist.
+If you’ve got tons of tight 90-degree turns, that means you’ll be slowing down and speeding up quite often.
+If you’ve got a big heavy disc underneath you, it’s going to take a lot more torque (which hurts your legs quite a bit for the bike and the run) to get back up to speed after slowing down.
+On the other hand, if you’re an amazing bike handler and the turns are sweeping, or the course rolls gently, that momentum you maintain with a disc wheel around corners and up and down rollers will actually help you—assuming you’re not featherweight, and cycling isn’t a glaring weak spot.